Cancer risk among firefighters

 Status

-The first sub-project is an analysis of the risk of cancer diseases that has a known association with exposures that are known to occur during fire extinguishing.
 Previous research in the field has shown relatively inconsistent findings.
-Therefore, the second sub-project will consist of a study of whether this can partly be explained by the fact that some publications have studied the risk of receiving a cancer diagnosis, while in others the risk of dying from cancer has been analysed.
+Therefore, we have examined whether this can partly be explained by the fact that some publications have studied the risk of receiving a cancer diagnosis, while others have analyzed the risk of dying from cancer.

-The last sub-project is planned as an analysis of the association between the risk of cancer of the urinary tract and indicators of occupational exposures.
-The focus will be particularly on exposure to PAHs (polycyclic hydrocarbons), which have a known association with bladder cancer.
+We have examined the association between cancer of the urinary tract and indicators of occupational exposures.
+The focus was particularly on exposure to PAHs (polycyclic hydrocarbons), which have a known association with bladder cancer.

-The first part of the work consists of a description of the development of working environment conditions that have a possible impact on the exposure to carcinogenic influences from 1950 to 2015.
-It has been argued that the increased risk of prostate cancer among firefighters may be due to an increased incidence of health checks and testing for prostate-specific antigen (PSA).
-To elucidate the extent to which such a screening effect may have an impact, the second sub-project is an analysis of the characteristics of prostate cancer in firefighters compared with prostate cancer among policemen, pilots, military personnel and the rest of the population.
+It is also possible that some of the increased incidence of prostate cancer observed among firefighters can be attributed to frequent health check-ups and Prostate Specific Antigen (PSA) testing.
+To elucidate the extent to which such a screening effect may have an impact, we have analyzed of the characteristics of prostate cancer in firefighters compared with prostate cancer among policemen, pilots, military personnel, and the rest of the population.
 Age at diagnosis, stage at diagnosis and mortality are among the variables included.